 Security becomes more and more important.
 Clients will not use our products if they will not trust us.
 On the other hand, sensitive data are a tasty morsel for attackers who can try use this data to grant access to another website or use them for phishing and so on.
-In this article I will tell you about using this kind of vulnerabilities.
+In this article, I will tell you about using this kind of vulnerabilities.

 One of the most popular vectors of attack is SQLInjection.
 Almost every website on the Internet uses some kind of database like MySQL, PostgreSQL, MSSQL and so on.
 SQLi is a technique where an attacker edits a request to modify an SQL query to get information to which access does not have.

 Let’s say we have a very simple blog system.
-In GET request in ID parameter, we add the ID of the post we want to display.
+In GET request for ID parameter, we add the ID of the post we want to display.
 So, when your example URI is /post?ID=1 the SQL query will look like